 You can see the usual way to wire the mini-toggle switch in Example 5.

-This DiMarzio PAF Master coil splitting modification works because when you pull out the push-pull pot, you create a connection between the Black and White wires and ground.
+When you pull out the push-pull pot, you create a connection between the Black and White wires and ground.
 This connection allows all of the signal to go to ground instead of the second coil, and essentially replaces the Green wire, and as a result you get the sound of one coil activated.
 When you push the pot back in, the connection is severed, and the signal travels through the second coil, creating the normal humbucker sound.

 We hope that you have enjoyed reading this article, and that it has answered any questions you might have.
-If you have learned something new, please share this short guide to DiMarzio PAF Master coil splitting on Facebook and Twitter.
+If you have learned something new, please feel free to share this short guide to DiMarzio PAF Master coil-splitting on Facebook and Twitter.
 For more articles on guitar electronics, visit humbuckersoup.com.